Joshkaki00/cristy-kaki/README.md

-## My Music Website
+# My Music Website
 This is my music website.
 It is currently a work in progress.

-# Warning:
+## Warning:
-This website is going through constant change in developement.
+This website is going through constant changes and development.
 Please be aware of this!